audunn/MinecraftServerUpdater/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/dotnet/core/blob/master/LICENSE.TXT) file for details
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details

 ## Acknowledgments